robertfischer3/spring_crypto_watcher/README.md

             socket.onopen = openWebSocket;
         }
 ```
-As seen above once the socket has been opened.
-A call is made to the `openWebSocket` javascript function.
+As seen above once the socket has been opened, a call is made to the `openWebSocket` javascript function.
 The `openWebSocket`
 function then subscribes to several Binance websocket feeds.
 Notice that exchange being followed is determined by an exchange symbol:
 ```javascript